ZmnSCPxj/clboss/README.md

 * `libcurl4-gnutls-dev`
 * `libsqlite3-dev`

+Equivalent packages have a good probability of existing in non-Debian-derived distributions as well.

 The following dependency is technically optional, but is strongly recommended (CLBOSS will check it at runtime so you do not need it while building):